For all senses

 Wintergarden is like a classical painting with its sophisticated color world, hidden nooks and class roof mirroring the sky.

 This great space has also three Nooks, which are intimate, elegant rooms for small social gatherings.
-Poetry Room, Dining Room and Wine Room are individually designed small chambers for meetings and special festivities.
+The three salons - Poetry Room, Dining Room and Wine Room - are individually designed small chambers for meetings and special festivities.

 Wine Room Kalervo